 This section presents a table with the providers currently available and known to the Topic Group.
 The table summarizes the inputs and outputs relevant for benchmarking.
 It also presents relevant details concerning the scope of the systems that will affect the definition of categories for benchmarking reports, metrics and scores.
 Because the field is rapidly changing, this table will be updated before every Focus Group meeting and is currently a draft.
 The table is split into members of the Topic Group and non-members since the initial benchmarking will most likely start with the providers that joined the Topic Group.

 3.1.1 Topic Group member Systems for AI-based Symptom Assessment

 Table 2 – Table caption?

-Provider